librenms/librenms/doc/Support/Add Support for a new OS.md

 ```bash
 includes/polling/os/pulse.inc.php
 ```
 For exemple, here we declare two specific graphs for users and sessions numbers.
-Theses two graphs will be display on the firewall section of the graphs tab.
+Theses two graphs will be display on the firewall section of the graphs tab as it was written in the definition include php file.

 ```php
 <?php